VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 ## Summary

-Jetpack Paging is good library which reveals the complexity of pagination.
+Jetpack Paging is a good library that reveals the complexity of pagination generalization.
 Pagination itself isn't such a complex task, the thing is it's difficult to create a silver bullet which handles different cases.
-Nice try Google, but I say **NO** to Jetpack Pagination.
+Nice try Google, but I say **NO** to Jetpack Pagination in my projects.
-It's match easier to implement custom mechanism which handles exactly what you need.
+It's much easier to implement a custom mechanism that handles exactly what I need.
 How to do it?
 Stay tuned and I'll show it to you soon.